 What is the history of soap?
+And where did cleaning come from?

 This history of soap is a long one, dating back thousands of years to Ancient Babylon.
 Humans have built on that knowledge to create the soaps and detergents we use to clean dishes, laundry, our homes and ourselves today.